psamp/psamp.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a first-year PhD student in computer science at the University of Pennsylvania, advised by [Danaë Metaxa](https://metaxa.net).
+I'm a second-year PhD student in computer science at the University of Pennsylvania, advised by [Danaë Metaxa](https://metaxa.net).

 My broad interests include human-computer interaction, human-centered computing, and algorithmic justice.
-I use critical theory to understand the power dynamics that shape people's experiences with algorithmic systems.
-My work involves critiquing algorithmic harm and building tools to empower marginalized communities, particularly at the intersection of autonomy and identity.
+I use critical social theory to understand the power dynamics that shape people's interactions with algorithmic systems.
+My work involves critiquing algorithmic harm in tandem with building tools to empower marginalized communities, particularly at the intersection of autonomy and identity.

 <!-- I study power dynamics in algorithmic systems, particularly regarding autonomy and identity. -->